 Purple Galaxy Heart Creates a World of Opportunity for Florence Family

 A situation where a child with autism needs not one, but two heart transplants by the age of eight could easily be devastating for a family.
-But the story of resilient Florence-area mother, Jill Nealy and her daughter Alonna, is one of hope, support and being in the right places at the right time to find help.
+But the story of resilient Florence-area mother, Jill Schwartz and her daughter Alonna, is one of hope, support and being in the right places at the right time to find help.

 One of those places was Ronald McDonald House Charities of Central and Northern Arizona.
 For Jill, it was a safe haven where she could rest while Alonna recovered from her second heart transplant.
 Ronald McDonald House provided a homelike and safe space for Jill, her fiancé, her three children, and even their therapy dog, Tank, to stay together at no cost.